-Bringing your vision to life through realistic high-end renders should be the most enjoyable experience.
-And if you’re new to this, then wow, you’re in for a treat!
+If you’re about to visualize a project for the first time, then wow, you’re in for a treat!
 But even if you’ve been around for years, it’s never too late to become a wiser buyer.
-Let’s give your project a flying start and indulge in the learnings from 6000 projects.
-And yes — it’s worth it.
+Here’s our best advice based on learnings from 6000 projects.
+To help you get a striking result — and totally enjoy the process:

 But before we dig into this short but surprisingly effective list of things to mind when you’re about to visualize your project, there’s something worth mentioning: